Providing A Safe Learning Environment For Improved Literacy Outcomes

-The activities included in the lessons are fun and engaging for young learners.
+The activities included in the lessons are fun and engaging for young learners, creating a safe learning environment.
 Young children learn through movement and play.
 When students are actively engaged and interacting with a concept through motion, their ability to retain and implement the information is increased.

 If you’re a teacher or administrator interested in learning more about how to incorporate the Phonics in Motion system into your classroom or school, visit our website at www.phonicsinmotion.com/store